 top of page

-Greater Works Bible College and Theological Seminary was created by Dr. Angelene Brinkley, and is an affiliate school of International College of Bible Theology (ICBT) and Midwest Seminary of Bible Theology (MSBT), a not-for-profit evangelical religious organization founded in 1990 and is an organization operating under foreign corporate statusin the State of Missouri and is authorized to grant religious/theological diplomas and degrees.
+Greater Works was founded by Dr. Angelene Brinkley and operates as an affiliate school of International College of Bible Theology (ICBT) and Midwest Seminary of Bible Theology (MSBT), a not-for-profit evangelical religious organization (est. 1990).
+Under this affiliation, religious/theological diplomas and degrees are authorized.

-Greater Works Bible College and Theological Seminary is an affiliate of International College of Bible Theology which is accredited by ACT, a private non-governmental agency and is not regionally accredited.
-ACI has not sought U.S. Department of Education recognition at this time nor does ACI guarantee the acceptance of academic credit by colleges and universities or other Bible Schools.
+Greater Works is an affiliate of International College of Bible Theology, which is accredited by a private, non-governmental agency and is not regionally accredited.
+That agency has not sought U.S. Department of Education recognition at this time, and acceptance of credits by other institutions is not guaranteed.

 NOTICE OF EXEMPTION